Technology can benefit both caregivers and the people they care for. But, how?

 GetSetUp offers a range of classes on tech topics like iPhone upgrades, Zoom meetings, Google drive basics, and internet safety as well as forums on cooking, music, creativity, government, and performing arts.

-OATS, which began life as Senior Planet, has recently joined forces with AARP and brings access to technology tools.
+OATS, which began life as Senior Planet, has recently joined forces with AARP and brings older adults access to technology tools.
 Programs are free to participants and are offered online and in person.

 Yes, really.
 The day of the robotic sidekick has arrived.
 Believe it or not, robots or artificial intelligence can improve you and your loved one’s life.